D. Daly

-D. Daly (born Didier Daly, 17 June 1978, Abymes, Guadeloupe) is a Guadeloupean singer-songwriter, composer, actor and music producer.
+D. Daly (born Didier Daly, 17 June 1978, Abymes, Guadeloupe) is a French singer-songwriter, composer, actor and music producer.

 Career

 In 1996 while in Raizet, Guadeloupe, Didier Daly took his first steps in music.
 With his friends Darkman, Tysmé, Edinyo and Sherkan, he created la Horde Noire (the Black Horde).

 In 1998, the band made its first song called "Mi la sa ka bay".
 Making the video of this song led to a decisive encounter with Jean-Claude Flamand Barny, a director.
 He joined the " Karukéra Crew " (Star Jee, Exxòs, BBG, Tysmé, Phonie, ...) and la Horde Noire.
 After several shows in Guadeloupe, he went to France in 1999.
 At that moment the band broke up, so he decided to make his first solo album.
 A few years later, he returned to Guadeloupe with a musical model and, thanks to Staniski, he met David Drumeaux, who produced the two albums I alé man and Mista dal.